 Spend Three Months Gross Salary Rule.
 This engagement ring price rule requires the proposer to buy an engagement ring worth three months of salary.
 To demonstrate, if the proposer makes $75,000 per year, the engagement ring should be worth $18,750.
 That’s quite a price tag to accompany an engagement ring.

-Personally, it feels like the diamond industry created this “rule”.
+Personally, it feels like the diamond industry created this “rule” to promote their brand and push some product.
 It’s easy to remember, sure.
 It’s not easy to finance, however.

 And does this engagement ring rule of thumb consider total compensation?
 What if there’s an additional 10% bonus earned that year?
 Would the total ring need to be worth $20,625?
 If you adjust this for taxes, this reflects something closer to 1/3 of the proposer’s take home pay.